GDQuest/website/content/tutorial/godot/2D/anchor-camera/index.md

 +++
-title = "Anchor the camera from the player to fixed points" description = "Learn to anchor the camera from the player to specific points of the screen with potentially  different zoom levels and in a smooth movement." author = "raformatico" coAuthors = ["nathan"]
+title = "Dynamic camera targets" description = "Learn to code a camera that dynamically and smoothly follows the player or anchors to specific areas." author = "raformatico" coAuthors = ["nathan"]